Junior Travel Ambassadors

 Anti Idling campaign

-If you come to school early, please wrap up warm with a coat and a jumper and switch off your engine.
-Over a thousand people walk up the street close to the school and don’t want to have to walk through excess fumes.
-This is also very bad for children with chest conditions and asthma.
-So don’t be an engine idler!!!!!!!
+If you need come to park early, please wrap up warm with a coat and a jumper and switch off your engine.
+Over a thousand people walk along the streets close to the school daily and we all need to do everything we can to reduce excess fumes and air pollution.
+This is very bad for anyone with chest conditions and asthma.
+PLEASE don’t be an engine idler!!!!!!!

 • Unnecessary idling of a car engine is a traffic offence